 Additionally, a range of lodging options exist at the foot of the mountain in the town of Cetinje.

-Our favourite overnight lodging category, the village or farm stay option, has several possibilities between Cetinje and Podgorica.
+Our favourite overnight lodging category, the village or farm stay option, also has several possibilities between Cetinje and Podgorica.